adityadarma/laravel-service-repository/README.md

 - **--trait** will file trait to use on model like accessor, mutator, relationship and scope
 - **--repository** will create file repository with construct model

-Command model is customed, we add 2 argument type.
+Command model is customized, we add 2 argument type.
 You can separate it into traits (accessor, mutator, relationship and scope) and add file repository.

 ## License

-Laravel-logger is licensed under the MIT license.
+This Package is licensed under the MIT license.
 Enjoy!